 This is a living process and we won't know how close it is to reality until a few groups have gone through it.
 The Transition Network is planning to support this process by providing elements such as a set of standard resilience indicators, and an overarching master timeline covering energy, climate, food etc.

-*UPDATE: As of 2011, there are now at least 4 published EDAPs.
+*As of 2011, there were at least 4 published EDAPs.

 Kinsale, Ireland (the original, created as a student project, not by the community - it's very good, though perhaps too prescriptive in the implementation timeframe, which may need to be much quicker).
 Pdf of Kinsale EDAP.

 Sunshine Coast Region, Australia (written by two people, incorporated into local council plan, for a whole region instead of one community)

 Forest Row, UK (very good, user friendly)